pwa-builder/PWABuilder/docs/builder/store-promotion.md

   * use the Store Token to create a Microsoft Store on Windows developer account within 30 calendar days of Microsoft sending you the token, using the same Microsoft Account you used to sign in here
   * plan to publish an app in the store this calendar year (prior to 12/31/2023 midnight Pacific Standard Time)

-To check if your progressive web qualifies and to claim a token, follow the directions below.
+To check if your PWA qualifies and to claim a token, follow the directions below.

 ## Claiming a Token